Skip to content

 Assertions Reference

-Assertions are checks that verify LLM behavior during test execution.
-They run after each turn and determine whether the response meets expectations.
+Assertions are checks that verify LLM behavior during Arena test scenarios.
+They run after each turn (or across the full session) and determine whether the response meets expectations.

 sequenceDiagram